CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/motivation/motivation.md

 Thanks to the users’ feedback, more options were added, like configure a delay between each open tab.

-I think this is an useful addon for all people who analyze URLs and I hope you enjoy it!
+I think this is an useful addon for all the people who analyze URLs and I hope you enjoy it!

 Carlos A. Molina